-Personal data means any information relating to an individual or data subject who can be identified directly or indirectly, in particular by reference to an identifier.
+Personal data means any information relating to an individual which uniquely identifies them, directly or indirectly.

-- Full Name (proof of identification - passport, drivers licence, birth certificate)
+- your full name (proof of identification - passport, drivers licence, birth certificate)

 We also collect and process the following information on our tenants, former tenants and prospective tenants:

-- Other health, support and behaviour details including drug issues, alcohol issues, criminal convictions and offences, probation details.
+- other health, support and behaviour details including drug issues, alcohol issues, criminal convictions and offences, and probation details.

-- Financial details including current employment, benefits, bank account details, debts, income, pensions, expenditure.
+- financial details including current employment, benefits, bank account details, debts, income, pensions and expenditure.

-- Children's personal data, which includes their full name, age and Date of Birth, may be captured as part of the tenancy agreement.
+- children's personal data; their full name, age and date of birth, may be captured as part of the tenancy agreement.

-The information we require from potential candidates, board members and employees include the following:
+The information we require from potential candidates, board members and employees includes:

-- Recruitment information including references, correspondences, right to work checks and related documents, qualifications, training
+- recruitment information including references, correspondences, right to work checks and related documents, qualifications and training

-- Employment details including start date, contractual terms, job title, previous employment details
+- employment details including start date, contractual terms, job title and previous employment details

-- Holidays and other leave, sickness absences and medical information, family leave (maternity and paternity)
+- Holidays and other leave, sickness absences and medical information, and family leave (maternity and paternity)

-- Special categories of personal data for equal opportunities and diversity including health, religious beliefs, sexual life or sexual orientation, trade union membership, ethnicity.
+- special categories of personal data for equal opportunities and diversity including health, religious beliefs, relationship status, sexual orientation, trade union membership and ethnicity.